 The UI system remained almost unchanged from 1970 to 1994, during which time the UI period was in practice unlimited.
 In 1994 the UI period became finite, and the insurance period was divided into two periods: 'passive' and 'active'.
-During the passive period unemployed individuals receive UI without having to participate in ALMP, while during the active period the receipt of UI is contingent on ALMP participation.
+During the passive period unemployed individuals receive UI without having to participate in ALMP, whilst during the active period the receipt of UI is contingent on ALMP participation.
 The amounts received during the active and passive period are equal as long as the unemployed fulfils the activation restrictions.

 Figure 2 illustrates the different legislative changes that reduced the PBD in Denmark between 1994 and 2001, all of which affected only the length of the passive period.
-In 2007 a new reform reduces the passive period but the maximum duration of UI benefit remains unchanged.
-It is first in 2010 that a new reform changes the maximum duration of UI from 4 years to two years.
-Thus this paper analyses the reduction of one year in the passive period as gradually implemented between 1 January 1999 and 1 January 2001 (law no. 897 of 16 December 1998) because no new reforms have changed the maximum duration until 2010 giving a long enough period without new reforms affecting the PBD.
+In 2007 a new reform reduced the passive period, but the maximum duration of UI benefit remains unchanged.
+Only in 2010 did a new reform change the maximum duration of UI from 4 years to two years.
+Thus this paper analyses the reduction of one year in the passive period as gradually implemented between 1 January 1999 and 1 January 2001 (law no. 897 of 16 December 1998).
+Because no new reforms changed the maximum duration until 2010 (i.e., a twelve-year period with no new reforms affecting the PBD), this reform is very useful for examining the effect of UI exhaustion.